jay-pm/Consulting/Digital Transformation/Digital Transformation.md

 The individual doesn’t have to become technical or do something great.
 They start with these 3 Cs to be empowered.

 ---
+**data, people, and processes**

-**Critical components of digital transformation**: the triad of data, people, and processes.
+Critical components of digital transformation: The triad of data, people, and processes.
 This triad forms the foundation of effective digital transformation strategies, emphasizing the importance of integrating these elements rather than considering them in isolation.

 Data: In a data-driven world, digital transformation relies heavily on data to create insights, improve customer experiences, and enable organizational intelligence.
 This approach is essential for making informed decisions and enhancing operational efficiency.